shift16/GD_Project/devlog.md

+## 2024-10-15 - 4hrs: Continued working on main game loop and fixing bugs

+* Fixed many more bugs
+* Continued working on the main game loop for the mechanic

+## 2024-10-14 - 5hrs: Completed dish structure and Began Adding the main loop

+* Fixed multiple unforseen bugs
+* Began working on the main game loop for the mechanic
+* Completed dish structure

 ## 2024-10-13 - 2.5hrs: Continued working on implementing the dish structure + Refining proposal once again

 * Continued working on the dish structure